dan-smit/dan-smit/README.md

 - 🌱 I’m currently learning **React and data structures/algorithms**

-- 👨‍💻 All of my projects are available at [danielsmith.netlify.app](danielsmith.netlify.app)
+- 👨‍💻 All of my projects are available at <a href="https://danielsmith.netlify.app" target="_blank">danielsmith.netlify.app</a>

 - 📫 How to reach me **danielsmithche@gmail.com**